JSabelli-FDX/product-management-system/README.md

 Before you begin, ensure you have met the following requirements:

-* You have installed the latest version of [Java JDK 17](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html) and [Maven](https://maven.apache.org/download.cgi).
+* You have installed the latest version of [Java JDK 17](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html), [Maven](https://maven.apache.org/download.cgi), [MySQL Server](https://dev.mysql.com/downloads/mysql/), and [MySQL Workbench](https://dev.mysql.com/downloads/workbench/).
 * You have a Windows machine.
 This guide is tailored for Windows users.
 * You have read the [Spring Boot documentation](https://spring.io/projects/spring-boot).